 Faculty members in the School of Business have been nominated and won several awards for their teaching ability and research expertise.
-We are especially proud of the following examples of excellence.
+We are especially proud of the following example of excellence.

 Dr. Rebecca Giorcelli, recipient of the Harold and Roselyn Williamson Straight Award.
 Dr. Giorcelli, is Assistant Professor of Information Systems, is also a graduate faculty member.
 She earned her B.S., M.S. and Ph.D. in Industrial Engineering from West Virginia University.